CompCogNeuro/CompCogNeuro.github.io/content/distributed representations.md

 [[#figure_coarse-coding]] illustrates an important specific case of a distributed representation known as **coarse coding**.
 This is not actually different from what we've described above, but the particular example of how the eye uses only 3 photoreceptors to capture the entire visible spectrum of light is a particularly good example of the power of distributed representations.
 Each individual frequency of light is uniquely encoded in terms of the _relative balance_ of graded activity across the different detectors.

 For example, a color between red and green (e.g., a particular shade of yellow) is encoded as partial activity of the red and green units, with the relative strength of red vs. green determining how much it looks more orange vs. chartreuse.
 In summary, coarse coding is very important for efficiently encoding information using relatively few neurons.

+### Coarse coding in high-dimensional spaces

+When coarse coding is applied to high-dimensional spaces instead of a single linear dimension such as the frequency of light, the result is that individual neurons exhibit a pattern of **mixed selectivity** across many different dimensions ([[@FusiMillerRigotti16]]).
+For example, in the context of visual inputs, a given neuron might show selectivity to some aspects of color, shape, shading, curvature, depth, and motion (and random subsets thereof).

+Mixed selectivity is a natural consequence of the extensive interconnectivity among neurons in the brain, so that any given neuron receives direct and indirect inputs from other neurons that have some degree of response to the relevant dimensions, and given its synaptic weights, it is thus likely to respond in somewhat complex and hard-to-describe ways as stimuli vary across these different dimensions.

+This kind of neural responding is also ubiquitous in [[abstract neural network]] models, which start out with randomized initial weights, and retain a surprising amount of this randomness over the course of learning.

+For example, even though neurons in primary visual cortex are known to have strong responses to relatively simple dimensions of visual input, such as orientation of edges, you can nevertheless find neurons that respond to just about any other behaviorally-relevant factor in this area too.

+One critical lesson from this is that:

+> any functional analysis based on the response properties of individual neurons should be regarded with a great deal of suspicion!

+Instead, the resounding message from the perspective of distributed representations is that only _population-level_ analysis that takes into account the responses across many neurons in a given area can provide an accurate picture of what that  area is really representing.
+For example, _representational similarity analysis_ (RSA) provides a useful framework for comparing how similar the overall pattern of neural activity is for different types of inputs ([[@KriegeskorteMurBandettini08]]).

+Interestingly, the use of _decoder_ models to analyze neural population activity is actually subject to many of the concerns as the analysis of individual neurons.
+This is because the diversity of neural responding within a given area generally allows a decoder trained to detect a particular pattern to perform above chance, even when the overall similarity structure of neural coding in a given area is not strongly aligned with that pattern.

 ## Localist representations